dev-diaries41/bluetracker/README.md

 ```

 ### Find Manufacturer Name
 Find the manufacturer name from an ID.
+This uses the csv file in `assets/manufacturer_names.csv`.
+You can add additional manufacturers if required.
 ```sh
 bluetracker brand --id 1234
 ```